 To help with reading, we set up servers vs passers on both side.
 When a server is about to start, the receivers in front of them who are off and in front of the server will turn around.
 They have to call out the zone and type of serve from about 10-15 feet away.
 We also give a bunch of tells from the starting point, toss, contact point and previous serve.
 Scout warmups!

 THIS is how you improve reaction times in serve receive!
 You teach the players how to read the server.

 You want to know how important reading the server is for passing?
 Let’s bring in an example from soccer.
 It basically flips around the blind exercise thing.
 Instead of not seeing ball contact, but picking up the ball later in its flight, consider seeing ball contact, but then losing the ball in its flight.

 Rather famously, there was a test of Christiano Ronaldo.
-He has to try to score from a corner kick with the lights going on while the ball is in-flight.
+He has to try to score from a corner kick with the lights going off while the ball is in-flight.
 It’s part of the video below, starting at the 5:30 mark.

 It’s interesting to note from the first part of the test that the amateur they brought in as a comparison wasn’t actually horribly wrong in judging the flight of the ball.
 But he was off enough that he didn’t even get a touch.
 As the commentator indicated, he missed out on that little extra bit of information.
-Over the distance the traveled, though, that little difference from the initial kick ended up producing a meaningful variation between predicted and actual ball flight.
+Over the distance the ball traveled, though, that little difference from the initial kick ended up producing a meaningful variation between predicted and actual ball flight.